jsep/abc/README.md

 # Always Be Coding Challenge (ABCC)

-Every I try to complete a simple project or every week if the project is more advance.
+Every I day or week try to complete a simple project.